 Anecdotally, I think I have observed the following pattern of activity on the Avro project:

+1. Not much happens for several months.
+2. Doug announces that he wants to cut a release candidate soon.
+3. Frenzied activity arises as everybody tries to get their patches into the release.
 4. The release happens much later than planned, due to there being so many things that want to get in.
+5. Repeat.

 For example, 1.7.7 was planned for "next week" over a month ago; 1.7.6 was planned for "later this week" but took almost 6 weeks.
 The time between releases was about 6 months.